xinwhyi/yolo-tf2/README.md

 For custom training, `Trainer` class accepts configurations for augmentation, new anchor generation, new dataset(TFRecord(s)) creation, mAP evaluation mid-training and post training.
-So all you have to do is place images in Data > Photos, provide the configuration that suits you and start the training process, all operations are managed from the same place for convenience.
+So all you have to do is place images in data > photos, provide the configuration that suits you and start the training process, all operations are managed from the same place for convenience.
 For detailed instructions check [Trainer.md](docs/Trainer.md)

 ### **Stop and resume training support**

-by default the trainer checkpoints to Models > checkpoint_name.tf at the end of each training epoch which enables the training to be resumed at any given point by loading the checkpoint which would be the most recent.
+by default the trainer checkpoints to models > checkpoint_name.tf at the end of each training epoch which enables the training to be resumed at any given point by loading the checkpoint which would be the most recent.